sta-212-f19/website/content/policies.md

 #### Final Project

 For the Final project, you will be responsible for the completion of an open ended project - you can choose the data and the question.
-You may work with one classmate on the final project, if you choose.
+You may work with one or two classmates on the final project, if you choose.
 Additional details on the projects will be provided as the course progresses.

 #### Interactive tutorials